sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ];
 ```

 For this visualization we'd like to show the variation in health outcomes among counties.
-The data set provides two variables for that value, a ranking and a Z score.
+The data set provides two variables for that value, a ranking and a Z score (a measure of how far a sample is from the mean in terms of standard deviations).
 The county health rankings provide Z scores slightly modified from the traditional statistical definition.
-The most significant difference is the algebraic sign.
 Normal Z scores are always positive; in this data set, however, measurements that are subjectively better than average are multiplied by -1 so that they are negative.
 A county whose health outcome is two standard deviations "better" than the mean, for example, is given a Z score of -2 instead of 2.
 This adjustment makes it easier to use these Z scores in our visualization.

-To use modified Z scores in with our map, we need to find the maximum and minimum values.
-We can do that by extracting the outcomes as a separate array and then using the JavaScript built-in functions for maxima and minima.
-The example code does use the `map()` method to extract the array, and that method is only available in modern browsers.
+Our first step in working with these Z scores is to find the maximum and minimum values.
+We can do that by extracting the outcomes as a separate array and then using the JavaScript built-in `Math.max` and `Math.min` functions.
+Note that the code below uses the `map()` method to extract the array, and that method is only available in modern browsers.
 Since we've chosen to use SVG images, however, we've already restricted our users to modern browsers, so we might as well take advantage of that when we can.

 ``` {.javascript .numberLines}
 var outcomes = counties.map(function(county) {return county.outcomes_z;});